numpy/numpy/doc/source/reference/random/extending.rst

 ======

 Cython can be used to unpack the ``PyCapsule`` provided by a BitGenerator.
-This example uses `~pcg64.PCG64` and ``random_gauss_zig``, the Ziggurat-based generator for normals, to fill an array.
+This example uses `~pcg64.PCG64` and the example from above.
 The usual caveats for writing high-performance code using Cython -- removing bounds checks and wrap around, providing array alignment information -- still apply.

 .. code-block:: cython